jacobs269/jacobs269.github.io/README.md

 # Basic Information

  I am a [National Science Foundation Graduate Research Fellowship Honorable Mention](https://stat.osu.edu/news/data-analytics-major-peter-jacobs-honored-national-science-foundation) in [Computational and Data Enabled Science and Engineering](https://www.nsf.gov/funding/pgm_summ.jsp?pims_id=504813).
 I am applying to PhD programs for enrollement in the fall of 2019.
 I am currently working towards an [M.S. in statistics](https://stat.osu.edu) at Ohio State University which I expect to recieve in the spring of 2019.
-I graduated from Ohio State University with a B.S degree in [data analytics](https://data-analytics.osu.edu) in the spring of 2017.
+I graduated from the same university with a B.S degree in [data analytics](https://data-analytics.osu.edu) in the spring of 2017.

 # Interests